Last Updated on 15/07/2025

-I have seen quite a few videos about tongue scraping lately, and when I watched Brian Jonson’s oral health routine, I wanted to know if I needed to add it to my morning routine.
+I have seen quite a few videos about tongue scraping lately, and when I watched Brian Johnson’s oral health routine, I wanted to know if I needed to add a tongue scraper to my morning routine.
 I used to have a toothbrush with a tongue cleaning part on the other side, but I want to explore the best practices and scientific studies to ensure I do it properly and use the best tongue scraper.

 In this article, I will highlight the proven benefits of tongue scraping and explain the differences between different tools so you can choose the one that is right for you.
 I will explain the differences between stainless steel and copper tongue scrapers and list the best options to buy so you can choose the best tongue scraper.